OwnersUp/ownersup.com/_posts/2019-01-14-how-to-stay-consistent-by-using-accountability-and-positive-peer-pressure-to-your-advantage.md

 Ideally, try to create a playlist of fifteen or so songs that immediately conjure-up thoughts of productivity and optimism.
 These can be childhood favorites or new upbeat hits you just came across.
 Either way, this playlist should push you toward the best version of yourself.
 If it doesn’t, scratch it and build another one.

 So, what’re you waiting for?
-Incorporate these tips and tricks into your weekly routine to help keep yourself (and perhaps those around you) consistently accountable.&nbsp;
+Incorporate these tips and tricks into your weekly routine to help keep yourself (and perhaps those around you) consistently accountable.

 *Want to learn more about how [OwnersUP](http://ownersup.com/){: target="_blank"} can grow your small business and other entrepreneurial endeavors?
 Feel free to get in [contact with us](https://ownersup.com/apply){: target="_blank"}, and don’t forget to watch the video below for more insight on how to onboard clients effectively!*